XiyunYue/Harry-Potter-and-the-Matting-Muggles/README.md

 ## High-level Description of the project

 This assignment builds on Assignment 2.
-We want to detect an image frontground and background by using trimap.
+We want to detect an image foreground and background by using a trimap.

 ---
 ## Requirements